harikt/aurav2book/manuscript/dispatcher.md

 it is easy to modify the application routes acting as a micro framework to a full-stack style.

-> N.b.: You can skip to your favourite usage.
+T> You can skip to your favourite usage.

 ## Microframework